Create Windows 7/10/11 System Image on a USB Drive (3 Ways)

-Why to create a system image on a USB drive?
+Why create a system image on a USB drive?

 A system image is a file which contains the system settings, programs, files as well as all the drivers required by Windows.
-With a system image at hand, you can restore system to a normal state if the system has damaged.
-You see the importance of creating a system image, and you may save it on a USB flash drive for following reasons:
+With a system image at hand, you can restore system to a normal state if the system has been damaged.

-Compared to other external drives such as HDDs or SSDs, USB drives are more affordable and they can be connected to your computer directly.
+Cost-effective: Compared to other external drives such as HDDs or SSDs, USB drives are more affordable and can be connected to your computer directly.

-Even if the USB drive is big enough to hold the system image and it is formatted as NTFS, the problem still exists.
-Actually, the error is caused by the limitation of Backup and Restore: it does not support USB flash drives or thumb drives as the backup location when creating a system image.
-Is there another way to create a system image on a USB flash drive?
-Surely there is.
+According to the discussion in the forum, it requires a USB drive formatted as NTFS and big enough to hold the system image.
+But even if all these requirements are met, some users report that the problem still exists.
+Actually, the error is caused by the limitation of Backup and Restore: it does not recognize USB flash drives or thumb drives as a hard drive.

-How to create a system image on a USB flash drive without errors?
+How to create a system image in Windows 7/10/11 on USB automatically

 1. Connect the USB flash drive to your computer and make sure it is detected.